 Cultural cognition theory further suggests that instrumental disputes over policy responses to climate change can become imbued with cultural meaning.
 To the extent that proposals for climate mitigation call for wealth redistribution, heightened regulation, involvement of international institutions, or participation of scientific elites in policy making, these proposals may threaten the values of persons who favor hierarchical and individualist social orderings.
-The facts on climate change may not persuade those who feel culturally threatened, and may even increase resistance to mitigation proposals.
+In this polarized context, simply proclaiming "the facts" on climate change may not persuade those who feel culturally threatened, and may even increase resistance to mitigation proposals.
 Such persons, however, may receive geoengineering quite differently.
 Although geoengineering presumes acceptance of the fact that climate change is occurring, the themes it reflects-human innovation, faith in technology, and domination of nature-